virgobase/my-portfolio/README.md

-# MY DATA SCIENCE PORTOFOLIOS
+# MY DATA SCIENCE PORTOFOLIO
+In this page, I would like to show my previous projects in data science role.
+If you want to learn more about my portofolio, you can check (my website porto)